reshmabidikar/reshmabidikar.github.io/2021/02/jpa-interfaces-explained.md

 ## Conclusion

-So, in this class, we learnt about about persistence unit and entities.
+So, in this class, we learnt about persistence unit and entities.
 We also took a look at the important JPA interfaces like EntityManagerFactory, EntityManager, EntityTransaction and Query.